 When washing a bathing suit by hand, you should put a teaspoon of mild laundry detergent in a sink full of warm to cold water.
 Use a detergent that is intended for delicate or stretchy fabric if possible.
 This is due to the fact that they are more effective at keeping these materials' colours protected and eliminating harmful oils and pollutants from fine fibres.

 If you don't have a bar of mild laundry soap, you can alternatively use baking soda or white vinegar, which are both gentle enough to clean your suit thoroughly without harming it.
 Just be sure to choose one or the other; don't combine these products.

 As the suit is soaked, twirl it around to make sure the cleaning agent has reached every portion of the bathing suit.
 You can soak it for a short while, but no more than 30 minutes.

 While many believe that soaking it for a longer period of time will make their suit cleaner, doing so can instead cause the suit's fibres to become looser.
 When the 30 minutes are up, rinse the cleaning solutions off your suit with cool, fresh water and dry it according to the instructions below for best results.

 It's crucial to wash your swimsuit according to proper methods; we'll cover that shortly.
 However, there are additional care instructions that, when used in conjunction with regular cleaning, will make your suit last season after season.

 We have the information you need to keep your bathing suits in good condition for years to come, whether you're wondering how to hand wash swimsuits or whether you should just throw them in the washing.

 1. Pretreat Your Bathing Suit

-To get started, mix two tablespoons of white vinegar with one quart of cold water and soak your swimsuit in this solution for 20 to 30 minutes.
+Start by soaking your swimsuit in a solution made of two tablespoons of white vinegar and one quart of cold water for 20 to 30 minutes.